basp/linie/README.md

 * `RotateY`
 * `RotateZ`
 * `Shear`

+We do not support rotate over an abitrary axis yet but we might some day.

 The matrix multiplication operation is supplied for all 3D and 4D types.
 For example, to translate a `Point3` you would use something like the following: